 Documents submitted by the developer assert that the market “will provide an economic development benefit by providing start-up space for food industry entrepreneurs who could eventually shift into larger, more permanent locations within Hoboken’s business districts.”

-The Taurasi Group’s application stays that future vendors are intended to be local, and customers would be able to enjoy their finds on a second-floor seating mezzanine accessible via stairs and elevator.
+The Taurasi Group’s application says that future vendors are intended to be local, and customers would be able to enjoy their finds on a second-floor seating mezzanine accessible via stairs and elevator.
 The dining level is set to span 1,756 square feet while providing accessible restrooms and management offices.

 The entrance to the market would be heavily glazed to provide inviting views for pedestrians.
 The exterior of the project façade would utilize a mix of metal cladding, cement board panels, brick veneer, and double-hung, aluminum-clad wood windows.